deklund76/bikesharing/README.md

 ![Bike Utilization](https://github.com/deklund76/bikesharing/blob/main/resources/Bike%20Utilization.png)

-We've talked a lot accessibility and revenue potential so far, but the key to profit as we all know is revenue minus expenditures.
+We've talked a lot accessibility and revenue potential so far, but the key to profit is revenue minus expenditures.
 Besides start-up costs, one of the major expenditures will be recurring maintenance on the bikes themselves.
 This Visualization should put to rest any fears of out-of-control costs.
 The larger redder, circles represent the bikes with the most use (time checked out).
 It's clear from this data that a relatively small number of bikes bear the brunt of the burden meaning repairs shouldn't have a major impact on bike supply and those needing repairs can go for quite some time without them (Note trip duration here is represented in seconds).

 ## Summary